Today is

 Eamon and I headed out to visit Santa Cruz and Berkeley as potential college choices.

-Being Califonia, February means rain but being Smyth means that it snows too.
-The rain was good for charecter but SNOW in San Jose was over the top.
+Being California, February means rain but being Smyth means that it snows too.
+The rain was good for character but SNOW in San Jose was over the top.
 Eamon enjoyed Santa Cruz but Berkeley was not really a choice...

 Click here to see more images